Getting Started With R .

 Introduction

 R is a programming language and software environment for statistical computing and graphics supported by the R Foundation.
 Unlike general-purpose programming languages like Java and C, R was created by statisticians as an interactive environment.
-Interactivity is a critical characteristic that allows R to explore data effectively.
+Interactivity is a critical characteristic that allows R to effectively explore data.
 It serves as both a programming language and a development environment for statistical and graphical analysis, covering various statistical testing approaches, including linear and non-linear modeling, classification, and more.
-During data analysis, different types of plots are often required.
+Different types of plots are often required during data analysis.

 History About R